 Taking Care of Bleached Hair

+There are a lot of misconceptions about bleaching hair, so it’s important to know the fact.
 Once the bleaching process is complete, one must take adequate steps to care for their hair.
 Bleached hair is more delicate and can have a greater risk of damage or breakage if not treated properly.

-Therefore, a salon quality shampoo (purple shampoo) and conditioner will need to be an essential part of the hair care process post-bleaching to ensure adequate hydration.
+Therefore, a salon-quality shampoo (purple shampoo) and conditioner will need to be an essential part of the hair care process post-bleaching to ensure adequate hydration.
 The goal will be to use products that are also rich in protein to protect the hair’s structure.

-Also, hair will need to be deep-conditioned on a frequent basis.
+Also, the hair will need to be deep-conditioned on a frequent basis.
 If at the conclusion of the first round of bleaching, hair still does reach the desired hue of blonde, a waiting period should be invoked of at least a month to reduce the risk of damage.